clij/clijx-assistant/installation.md

 # CLIJx-Assistant installation instructions
 CLIJx-Assistant is under development.
 Please install it only in a separate Fiji installation.
 Do not use it for routine research yet.
-Planned release is early 2021.
+Planned release is summer 2021.
 Stay tuned.

 <a name="fiji"></a>
 ## Installation in Fiji